 Meringue cookies will last 1-2 weeks when stored in an air-tight container.

-Print the recipe card below so you'll know how to make the perfect meringue cookies for desserts, parties, or holidays!
+Print the recipe card below so you'll know how to make the perfect cookies for desserts, parties, or holidays!

 Easy Meringue Cookies